 On an analytical level, the network’s thematic framework encourages questioning whether a different logic of cultural dynamics exists for different subfields of the realm one may term cultural activity.
 For instance, do economic dynamics function differently or similarly when compared to innovation in the realm of the arts?
 If focusing solely on the latter realm, how do dynamics tied to different sign systems (languages) behave – for example, the dynamics of literary texts – when compared to the development of forms of artistic expression whose mediality is less fragmented when globally perceived (fine arts, music)?
 How might dynamics in the field of popular culture be compared to those in the realm of high culture?

 The PCD network’s concrete measures include a mobility initiative that allows Freie Universitaet Berlin scholars at various career levels to conduct research at the partner institutions, while scholars from the partner institutions are invited for research stays at Freie Universitaet Berlin.
-In addition, an annual two-week summer school is organized, allowing graduate students from the six partner institutions to study with leading humanities scholars.
-Moreover, the PCD network organizes workshops in which distinguished humanities scholars and junior scholars from the six partner institutions will discuss pertinent paradigms in cultural dynamics and develop fruitful research partnerships.
+In addition, an annual two-week summer school is organized, allowing graduate students from all partner institutions to study with leading humanities scholars.
+Moreover, the PCD network organizes workshops in which distinguished humanities scholars and junior scholars from the partner institutions will discuss pertinent paradigms in cultural dynamics and develop fruitful research partnerships.